montoyadamien/CircleCI_example/readme.md

 # CircleCI example

 This repository aims to show how to use the continuous integration tool CircleCI to launch some database tests.
 The project example works with Go and PostgreSQL.
+First we have two Go services, Plant and Tree using PostgreSQL for database access.
+Pushing on the repository will trigger the CircleCI builds defined [here](./.circleci/config.yml).

 ## Technologies